A Guide to Paddling Portland Harbor

 A very long and narrow pier extends along the south side of the pilings from a complex known as Ocean Gateway Terminal that is the main entry point for large passenger ships docking in Portland.
 In the summer and fall months you’re likely to see an enormous cruise ship tied up to the dock.
 If one is present, you should stay clear -- especially when it’s underway.
 Always look to see if their dock lines are attached to the dock; that’s a good indicator of whether or not they’re in motion.
 Monitoring channels 16 and 13 on your VHF radio will also help you hear what marine traffic may be up to.

 As you pass Ocean Gateway look back toward Munjoy Hill and check out the view of the 86-foot high Portland Observatory, built in 1807 by Captain Lemuel Moody.
+It might look like a lighthouse but it was designed to serve a very different purpose.
 This was a commercial venture designed to give a competitive edge to ship owners who paid Moody a subscription fee of $5.00 a year to alert them when their ships were arriving.
+During the 19th century there were naval observatories like this in many cities, but very few are still left standing.

-Beyond the big glassed-in building at Ocean Gateway, the Cat, a ferry to Nova Scotia, docks daily in summer.
+Beyond the big glassed-in building at Ocean Gateway, the Cat, a ferry to Yarmouth, Nova Scotia, docks daily in summer.
+(Though the latest word is that it will not continue running in 2019).
 The ferry’s schedule has changed over the years, but currently the ferry comes in and out once during the early afternoon.
 Keep a watchful eye.
 If the ferry is out you can carefully paddle straight under the Ocean Gateway building.
 If the ferry is in you should only cross its bow when you are sure it’s not underway.

-Cross from Ocean Gateway to the Maine State Pier, keeping watch for the tugboats that may maneuver in and out of the northeast side of the pier.
+Cross from Ocean Gateway to the Maine State Pier, keeping watch for the tugboats that are stationed along the pier and that often maneuver in and out as the assist large ships.

 To your right you’ll have a view up India Street and the oldest neighborhood in the city.
 English colonists resettled here and built Fort Loyal in 1678 after being driven out by the Abenaki two years earlier.
 It didn’t last long!
 An army of more than 400 allied French and Indian attacked the fort in 1690 and exiled the English for another ten years.